flowithflo/flowithflo.github.io/mld.md

 Lymph is as the unseen protector in our body, like the security guard, constantly checking the outside invaders.
 The lymphatic system is one of eleven organ systems in our body, it runs through like many small streams flowing towards a river.
 It has a vast circulatory network and is second to our cardiovascular system.
 It is an integral part of our immune system as well as the nervous system, the digestive system and the neurological system.
+[THE BOOK of LYMPH by Lisa Levitt Gainsley](https://www.thelymphaticmessage.com/book)

 The lymph nodes are found in most our body joints (allow movement in one direction of our body towards our heart), like in our head, neck, armpits and other parts of our body, where each opening treatment begins at neck area.